VaranauskasD/slack-clone/README.md

-# slack-clone
+#slack-clone
-Slack Clone app using React, Redux &amp; Firebase Hooks
+A Slack clone app created using React, Redux & Firebase